Iceman8911/Pokemon_Aura/README.md

 # Start Menu Icons
 1. If you want more icons, add them to graphics/interface/start_menu_icons.png in the right order.
 Grayscale in the first batch and then coloured in the latter part.

 2. You'll need to adjust some entries in start_menu.c if you want your icon to show such as sStartMenuIconFrames, HandleStartMenuInput, DynamicallyLoadStartMenuIcon, etc. You'll need to read through it to know exactly what you need.

 3. DNS may darken the icons when late.
 Its up to you to make an exception for that..
 This line might be of use "oam.paletteNum = LoadSpritePalette(&palSheet);"

+4. The spritesheet is divided into 2 portions(Grayscale and Coloured) and only the index of the icon in the first portion is needed.
+It will be appropriately adjusted when needed

 # Pokémon Emerald